The European Commission did not publish a new inverter ban on June 3. It published something more durable.

 Why Chinese Inverter Hardware Sits In The Blast Radius

-China dominates much of the world's practical solar and storage control stack. china-solar-dominance already notes that Huawei and Sungrow rank at the top of the global inverter market, with other Chinese firms like Ginlong Solis and GoodWe also in the top ten.
+China dominates much of the world's practical solar and storage control stack.
+China Solar Dominance: Supply Chain Power, Profit Crisis already notes that Huawei and Sungrow rank at the top of the global inverter market, with other Chinese firms like Ginlong Solis and GoodWe also in the top ten.

 That matters because the control stack is where the sovereignty argument bites: